The Jupyter launcher provides a simple interface to start Jupyter Notebook servers on the DTU HPC cluster.

 Source path

 Defines a path to source a custom environment.
 For example, the default qim3d environment accesses the source path: "/dtu/3d-imaging-center/QIM/conda/miniconda3/bin/activate".
-This field is ignored if a Conda environment is selected in the "Conda environment" dropdown.
+This field should be left blank if a Conda environment is selected in the "Conda environment" dropdown.

 Specifies the name of the custom Conda environment to activate.
 This activation will occur after the source path is sourced.
-For example, entering "qim3d" here will run 'conda activate qim3d' in the terminal.
+For example, entering "qim3d" here will run 'conda activate qim3d' in the terminal if the environment activation is set to 'conda activate'.

 Reset SSH tunnels